Ochre: Modern history

 The industrial process for making ochre pigment was developed by the French scientist Jean-Étienne Astier in the 1780s.
-He was from Roussillon in the Vaucluse department of Provence, and he was fascinated by the cliffs of red and yellow clay in the region.
-He invented a process to make the pigment on a large scale.
-First the clay was extracted from open pits or mines.
-The raw clay contained about 10 to 20 percent ochre.
-Then he washed the clay to separate the grains of sand from the particles of ochre.
-The remaining mixture was then decanted in large basins, to further separate the ochre from the sand.
-The water was then drained, and the ochre was dried, cut into bricks, crushed, sifted, and then classified by colour and quality.
+He was from Roussillon and was fascinated by the cliffs of red and yellow clay in the region.
+He invented a process to make the pigment on a large scale, using the ochre mines and quarries in Roussillon, Rustrel, and Gargas in the Vaucluse.

+After extracting clay of 10-20% ochre from open pits or mines, he washed it to separate ochre from sand, the decanted the mixture into large basins.
+The water was then drained, and the ochre was dried, cut into bricks, crushed, sifted, and classified by colour and quality.
 The best quality was reserved for artists' pigments.

+Thanks to the process invented by Astier and refined by his successors, ochre pigments from Vaucluse were exported across Europe and around the world.
+It was not only used for artists paints and house paints; it also became an important ingredient for the early rubber industry.

+Ochre from Vaucluse was an important French export until the mid-20th century, when major markets were lost due to the Russian Revolution and the Spanish Civil War.
+Ochre also began to face growing competition from synthetic pigments.
+The quarries in Roussillon, Rustrel, and Bruoux closed one by one.
+The last active quarry is in Gargas and belongs to the Société des Ocres de France.

 In Britain, ochre was mined at Brixham, England.
 It became an important product for the British fishing industry, where it was combined with oil and used to coat sails to protect them from seawater, giving them a reddish colour.
 The ochre was boiled in great caldrons, together with tar, tallow and oak bark, the last ingredient giving the name of barking yards to the places where the hot mixture was painted on to the sails, which were then hung up to dry.
 In 1894, a theft case provided insights into the use of the pigment as a food adulterant in sausage roll production whereby the accused apprentice was taught to soak brown bread in red ochre, salt, and pepper to give the appearance of beef sausage for the filling.

-As noted above, the industrial process for making ochre pigment was developed by the French scientist Jean-Étienne Astier in the 1780s, using the ochre mines and quarries in Roussillon, Rustrel, or Gargas in the Vaucluse department of Provence, in France.
-Thanks to the process invented by Astier and refined by his successors, ochre pigments from Vaucluse were exported across Europe and around the world.
-It was not only used for artists paints and house paints; it also became an important ingredient for the early rubber industry.

-Ochre from Vaucluse was an important French export until the mid-20th century, when major markets were lost due to the Russian Revolution and the Spanish Civil War.
-Ochre also began to face growing competition from newly synthetic pigment industry.
-The quarries in Roussillon, Rustrel, the Mines of Bruoux closed one by one.
-Today, the last quarry in activity is in Gargas (Vaucluse) and belongs to the Société des Ocres de France.